 two channels - North-South and East-West - do bring an important car flow to the borough, as well as the noise that comes with it in certain areas.

 However, and despite the noise and the urban air pollution, the area did and still does offer an interesting way of life.
-Ahuntsic and Cartierville continue to have the reputation of a beautiful, affluent and recreational borough of Montreal.
+Ahuntsic and Cartierville continue to have the reputation of a beautiful, affluent and recreational Montreal borough.

 A reputation that is definitely a reality when one looks at the local water banks, the riverside parks, the bike paths, the sports facilities, the community gardens, the recreation parks...
 A borough with an interesting mixture of action, recreation and tranquility.